Spotify Web Player (How to Use, Differences to Spotify Apps, Pros/Cons)

 Also, there are some positives for the web players, such as portability and ease of use, which we mentioned already before.

-Can you use the Spotify web player on phone?
+Can you use the Spotify web player on your phone?

 Yes, you can.
 However, we think the user experience on your phone is better when using their dedicated phone apps.